JulienJourdain/Ansible_LinuxUserAccountsManagement/README.md

 # Manage linux users with Ansible

+It has never been easier to deploy local user accounts on linux servers !

 ## Prerequisites

 This set of playbooks and scripts needs you to use the "users" YAML dictionary in the `params.yml` file, which will be used to manage users on one or more linux servers.